 At the outset a difficulty besets the enquirer.
 To understand the mere rudiments one must read books.
 Take my own case.
 I am an altogether insignificant individual-a clerk, a person of no importance.
 In my spare time I read (when I can procure the wherewithal to buy books).
 Naturally I have but slender financial resources, and while I may now and again manage to invest a shilling or two in the purchase of mental food, I cannot by any manner of means gratify my full mental requirements.
 Now, the prices of works on psychic subjects are quite prohibitive to men and women of my class.
 Sir A. Conan Doyle recommends me Prof. Barrett's "On the Threshold of the Unseen."
 Well, that costs me 7s.
 6d.
-Working men simply cannot "Raymond" is published at 15s.
-Conan Doyle's afford it. book itself is priced at 5s.
-Of Dr. Crawford's book "The Reality of Psychic Phenomena" I have a copy, but the price.
-Reality of Psychic Phenomena" I have a copy, but the price (5s.) is much too high.
+Working men simply cannot afford it.
+"Raymond" is published at 15s.
+Conan Doyle's book itself is priced at 5s.
+Of Dr. Crawford's book "The Reality of Psychic Phenomena" I have a copy, but the price (5s.) is much too high.
 As for the "Report of the London Dialectical Society," will someone enlighten me where to procure it, and at what price?
 Next, "The Life of D. D. Home," by his widow, where can I get a copy of this?
 Or of Mrs. De Morgan's "From Matter to Spirit"?

-Mr. Hewat McKenzie gives a whole list of recommenda-tions, but those that are obtainable are quite outside the reach of working men.
+Mr. Hewat McKenzie gives a whole list of recommendations, but those that are obtainable are quite outside the reach of working men.

-The working class are only just beginning to take an interest-a vague interest it may be-in matters of occult knowledge, but among the educated and wealthy classes the facts of spirit intercourse are, and have been, well known and attested throughout the ages and in every country.
-Cannot these well-to-do people who have received the proofs of a life after death yet together and evolve some scheme for the production of cheap editions of works on psychic subjects similar in size and price to those issued by the Rationalist Press Association?
+The working class are only just beginning to take an interest a vague interest it may be in matters of occult knowledge, but among the educated and wealthy classes the facts of spirit intercourse are, and have been, well known and attested throughout the ages and in every country.
+Cannot these well-to-do people who have received the proofs of a life after death get together and evolve some scheme for the production of cheap editions of works on psychic subjects similar in size and price to those issued by the Rationalist Press Association?

 There are thousands in like position to myself who want information.
-A cheap edition (say in cloth at 1s.) of some or all of the following will do to go on with :----"History of the Supernatural."
+A cheap edition (say in cloth at 1s.) of some or all of the following will do to go on with:

+"History of the Supernatural."
 Wm.
 Howitt.

-"Miragles and Modern Spiritualism."
-A. R. V na."
-Prof. Hare "On Spiritualism."
+"Miracles and Modern Spiritualism."
 A. R. Wallace.

-"A Defence of Spiritualism."
-A. R. Wallace.
-"Experimental Investigations of the Spiritual Phenomena."
+"A Defence of Spiritualism," A. R. Wallace.

+"Experimental Investigations of the Spiritual Phenona."
+Prof. Hare.

+"On Spiritualism."
+Judge Edmonds.

+"Transcendental Physics."
 Prof. Zöllner.

-Un Spiritualism."
-Judge Edmonds.
-"Transcemiental Physics."
-Prof. Zöl "Footfalls on the Boundary of Another World" and "The Debateable Land Between this World and the Next."
-R. Dale Owen.
+"Footfalls on the Boundary of Another World" and "The Debateable Land Between this World and the Next."
+R.